Skip to content

 EventTrigger

-call.intelligence.readyPost-call intelligence (summary, extraction, evaluation) has completed
+call.intelligence.readyPost-call analysis (summary, extraction, evaluation) is ready

 Payload Format